The shit blog of Paul Chris Jones

 After we moved out, she didn't return our deposit.
 We kept sending her messages and emails asking when we would get our deposit back, but she never replied.
 She was ghosting us.
 She never picked up her phone when we called her.
 She didn't respond to WhatsApp messages either (even though we could see from the green tick that she had seen the message).

 Now, every month we had lived there, we had paid our rent in full, and on time.
 We had given her over €10,000 in rent.
 We were perfect tenants.
-Then when it came to her turn to return the favour, to do her part and return our deposit to us, she mysteriously went silent.
+Then when it came for her to return the favour, to do her part and return our deposit to us, she mysteriously went silent.

 We hired a lawyer, who wrote a letter to her threatening legal action.
 She immediately emailed us saying that she'd pay the deposit back right away.